exasol/exasol-virtual-schema/doc/dialects/exasol.md

     IS_LOCAL = 'true'

 The parameter `IS_LOCAL` provides an additional speed-up in this particular use case.
-The way this works is that Virtual Schemas generates a regular `SELECT` statement instead of an `IMPORT` statement.
+The way this works is that Virtual Schema generates a regular `SELECT` statement instead of an `IMPORT` statement.
 And that `SELECT` can be directly executed by the core database, whereas the `IMPORT` statement takes a detour via the ExaLoader.

 #### Data Source is an Exasol Instance or Cluster Only Reachable via JDBC

 While this connection type works, it is also the slowest option and exists mainly to support integration tests on the ExaLoader.
 We recommend that you use `IMPORT FROM EXA` instead.